vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 Verification logic is immutable once deployed on the blockchain, ensuring consistent and permissionless access.

-See the example `Verifer` contract below.
+See the example `Verifier` contract below.
 It transfers tokens to proven owner of certain NFT:

 ```solidity